NY Plans Circle of Heroes Monument for Essential Workers in Battery Park City, $25 Million in Childcare Aid

 "This location was chosen in an open process by 23 leaders representing hundreds of thousands of essential workers, and the site design allows for people to continue to enjoy the park space.
 We look forward to working with everyone who uses this public space and to seeing generations of New Yorkers from across the state enjoy and celebrate this monument," Jordan Bennett, a Cuomo spokesperson, said.

-Construction of the Essential Workers Monument is due to be completed by Labor Day, Sept.
-6. The commission of labor leaders representing all essential workers chose the Battery Park City location to install the monument.
-The monument's location will be along the water, in view of the Statue of Liberty.
+The commission of labor leaders representing all essential workers chose the Battery Park City location to install the monument.

 "In the beginning of the pandemic when people were told to stay home, essential workers went into work day after day, making sure their fellow New Yorkers were safe, fed and cared for," Cuomo said in a statement.
 "While we will never be able to fully repay our essential workers, we can honor and celebrate them with this monument that will stand forever as a tribute to all that they have done for New York in our greatest moment of need and beyond.
 These heroes continue to inspire us every day and we are forever grateful for their service and sacrifice."